aa2g/AA2Unlimited/README.md

 ### Tech-Support (in order from most responsive to least responsive)
 - Try asking questions in our [discord server](https://discord.gg/5MfdAPT) (devs are here most of the time)
-- Ask questions in [/aa2g/](https://boards.4chan.org/vg/aa2g) (devs occasionally check this out but regulars can help you out too)
+- Ask questions in [/aa2g/](https://boards.4chan.org/vg/aa2g) (devs occasionally visit but regulars can help you out too)
 - Make an issue on github (good luck with that)

 ### Having issues?